🇬🇪 Georgia Expats

 Sample Monthly Budgets

-Here are three realistic budgets based on actual expat spending patterns in Tbilisi:
+Four realistic budgets based on actual expat spending patterns:

 🎒 Solo Digital Nomad — Budget